aaronmams/jekyll-now/_posts/2017-05-16-Voting model totally unrelated to anything in real life.md

 In this case, if each dog owner only contacts about 20 people there is a very low probability of the dog park ballet measure passing (even with an 80% conversion rate for non-dog owning contacts.
 Interestingly, even in the neighborhood of 30 contacts per dog-owner, there exists decent chances for success only at very high conversion rates.

 One thing I would take from this if I were a dog owner is the importance of contacting as many town residents as possible in order to get as many people as possible into the "lean yes" group.
+Think about it this way:

+if all the dog owners got together and formed an agreement that they would each get 20 town residents into the "lean yes" category, how many people would each resident have to talk to in order to get those 20 "lean yes" residents?

+This, again, is simple to express analytically but still informative:

+* according to the lobbying model a resident can only be converted to "lean yes" if they are in the "indifferent" category.
+Recall that "lean no" voters can be converted to "indifferent" and "hard yes" and "hard no" can't be changed.
+* The starting parameters dictate that 4% of the town population is "hard yes", 40% is "lean yes", 5% is "lean no", and 2% is "hard no."
+* This leaves 49% of the population in the "indifferent" category.

+For any contact between dog-owner $i$ and town resident $j$, the odds of $i$ converting $j$ to the "lean yes" category is:

+$$p(j in indifferent)p(convert)$$

+For illustrative purposes, peg the conversion probability at something very high like 80%, then

+$$p(j converts)=p(j in indifferent)p(convert|type)$$

+which is

+$$p(j converts)=(0.49)(0.8)=0.392$$

+We can again leverage the binomial distribution.
+Consider the event:

+*dog owner $i$ converts town resident $j$ to "lean yes"*

+to be a success.
+How many trials, on average, need to be performed in order to get 20 successes if the probability of a success on any one trial is 0.392?
+The expected number of successes in $n$ trials with success probability of $p$ is

+$$E(count) = np$$

+If we want $E(count)=20$ then we need:

+$$20=n0.392$$

+or

+$$\frac{20}{0.392}=n$$

+or

+$$n=51.02$$